Low Testosterone Overview

-If your testosterone level result is below 300 ng/dL, your specialist may recommend other tests, such as PSA (prostate specific antigen) blood test to check for signs of prostate cancer.
+If your testosterone level result is below 300 ng/dL, your specialist may recommend other tests, such as PSA (prostate-specific antigen) blood test to check for signs of prostate cancer.
 Your endocrinologist may also do a test to measure the red blood cells in your body (hematocrit level).
-A hematocrit is checked to keep file of your red blood cell count, because it can increase if you take testosterone therapy.back to menu ↑
+A hematocrit is checked to keep a file of your red blood cell count because it can increase if you take testosterone therapy.back to menu ↑

 What Blood Tests Should I Take?

-There are various blood test to determine if you have low testosterone.
-However, your specialist may required to take some of these test to role out the cause of your low-T.
+There are a various blood test to determine if you have low testosterone.
+However, your specialist may require to take some of these tests to role out the cause of your low-T.

 Total Testosterone: Total testosterone test is the most obvious test required in measuring of testosterone level in your blood.
 The test for total testosterone has been widely available for many years.
 At present, it also remains the standard for indicating a need for replacement therapy.